aaron-horst/Kibana3-for-Elasticsearch-5-and-6/README.md

 ## range panel

 I need a pie chart to show percentile of range sections(percentile rank wait for only one value).
-So I use RangeFacet to implement this.
+So I use Range to implement this.

 Here is the rendering: